-Baptised Sikhs like myself are very visible because we wear turbans and grow beards.
-Some people assume we are Muslim, so target us with the same types of slurs often directed towards the Muslim community.
+Baptised Sikhs like myself are particularly visible because we wear turbans and grow beards, making us easy targets for abuse and discrimination.
 A co-worker once told me I looked like a terrorist.
 While simply going about my daily life, strangers on the street have asked me if I’m carrying a bomb, or what I’m hiding under my turban.
 It’s worth remembering that after the terrible events of 9/11, the first victim of a hate crime was an American Sikh.

 It saddened me that my turban, my spiritual crown, the most sacred object on my body, had become an object of fear.
-My experiences of discrimination were far from the accepting multicultural Australian society I had known and loved since I arrived here as a teenager.
+My experiences of discrimination were far from the accepting multicultural Australian society I had known and loved since I arrived here as a fifteen-year-old.
 I wanted Australians to see Sikhs as people they could trust and turn to in times of need.
-And I wanted to do so by following the teachings of my faith, particularly our strong tradition of welcoming and helping those in need regardless of their faith, ethnicity or social status.
+And I wanted to do so by following the teachings of my faith, particularly our strong tradition of helping those in need regardless of their race, religion, ethnicity or social status.

 So I thought: what better way to teach others about my community and my faith than through charity work?